gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Figure EV9 - scsHi-C contact probability curves

 The calculation of genomic scaling curves for cis and trans sister chromatid contacts, and cis/trans ratio plots are presented in this figure for G2 and prometaphase samples.
 Individual replicates are merged for all plots.
+Input files are cis.pairs and trans.pairs files.

 ### (a-d)